Is my problem too small/too big/too complicated to go to the ChemREFS?

 What should I expect when I meet with a ChemREF?

-The REF will arrange to meet with you in person at a location of your choice.
-We prefer to meet in person because we cannot guarantee that our conversation will be confidential over email or the phone.
+The REF will arrange to meet with you in person at a location of your choice or virtually over Zoom.
 However, this does not have to be a formal meeting!
 Often students will meet with a REF over lunch or some coffee.

 During the meeting, the ChemREF will listen to your concerns and ask questions to try to clarify the situation.
 He or she will not attempt to solve your problem or tell you what to do.
 Rather, through discussing the issue, he or she will try to clarify your options and help you choose among them.